stephane-rbn/python-vscode-setup/README.md

 [tool.ruff.lint]
 select = ["E4", "E7", "E9", "F", "I001", "S"] # I added "I001" and "S" to the default rules
 ```

+> I use [Pipenv](https://github.com/pypa/pipenv) almost for all my projects, I add Ruff in my Pipfile as a dev dependency.
+It should be the same with [Poetry](https://github.com/python-poetry/poetry).

 ### 5 - Ruff Official extension ([link](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff))